THE AFFILIATE MARKETING PRIMER

 www.linkshare.com LinkShare - Get Your Share! includes a B2B network

-www.MaxBounty.com (formerly www.leadcrunch.com) affiliate network; international payments in local currencies
+www.MaxBounty.com pay-per-action network; international (with payments in local currencies)

 FEEDBACK ON 3RD-PARTY VENDORS: